Wasealex/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile is used to move a directory or a file (mv) 8-firstdelete is used to delete a file or directory(rm) 9-firstdirdeletion is used to delet a directory(rmdir)
+7-movethatfile is used to move a directory or a file (mv) 8-firstdelete is used to delete a file or directory(rm) 9-firstdirdeletion is used to delet a directory(rmdir) 10-back is used to change to previous directory(..)